 Any animal lover would be horrified at the harshness of the lives of street animals in Nepal.
-The goal of the project is to assist the Himalayan Animal Rescue Trust (HART) in continuing its animal welfare programmes.
-HART is based in Pokhara, Nepal and aims to end the culling of street animals and give many thousands of cats and dogs happier and healthier lives within their communities.
+The goal of the project is to assist our local partners in continuing its animal welfare programmes.
+Our partners are based in Pokhara, and Nepal aims to end the culling of street animals and give many thousands of cats and dogs happier and healthier lives within their communities.

-By neutering, vaccinating and treating street animals HART produces a healthy dog population that local owners can respect and care for.
-HART uses Pokhara as an example of what can be achieved for animals and community by working with local authorities and repeating core programmes.
-Supporting HART will enable the continuation of the programmes that have already helped thousands of animals.
-With enough support, HART will be able to reach beyond Pokhara's immediate borders to rural villages.
+By neutering, vaccinating and treating street animals our partners produce a healthy dog population that locals can respect and care for.
+Our partners use Pokhara as an example of what can be achieved for animals and community by working with local authorities repeating core programmes.
+Supporting our partners will enable the continuation of programmes that have helped thousands of animals.
+With support, our partners will be able to reach beyond Pokhara's immediate borders to rural villages.

 Our partners will benefit thousands more dogs over its next year of operation.
 The local communities of Pokhara will be protected from rabies and from other zoonotic diseases.
 Attitudes to animals will continue to evolve and their treatment will improve.
 Visitors to Pokhara will enjoy its beautiful location and charming facilities without being haunted by scared, diseased and unhappy animals roaming its streets.